"Success is not final, failure is not fatal: it is the courage to continue that counts."

 Accepting Defeat

 The Mercenary cannot admit defeat.
-He doubles down on failing strategies.
-The Loser is defined by his defeats and surrenders.
-The Mature Warrior accepts defeat, learns from it, and returns stronger.
+He doubles down on failing strategies, burning resources to protect his ego.
+The Critic never faces defeat because he never enters the arena.
+The Mature Warrior accepts defeat and returns stronger.

 Accepting defeat requires six capacities:

-Honesty: The Warrior sees clearly when he's lost.
+Honesty: He sees clearly when he's lost.
 He doesn't deny reality or make excuses.
+He looks the situation in the eye.

-Humility: The Warrior admits when he was wrong or beaten.
-His ego doesn't shatter.
+Humility: He admits when he was wrong or beaten.
 He's not defined by winning.

-Learning: The Warrior treats defeat as information.
+Learning: He treats defeat as information.
 He asks what he can learn instead of wallowing.

-Resilience: The Warrior recovers from defeat and tries again.
+Resilience: He recovers from defeat and tries again.
 One loss doesn't define him.
+He gets back on his feet before the dust settles.

-Respect: The Warrior acknowledges when someone else was better.
-He respects worthy opponents.
+Respect: He acknowledges when someone else was better.
+He can honor another man's skill without diminishing his own.

-Adaptation: The Warrior changes his approach based on what defeat teaches.
+Adaptation: He changes his approach based on what defeat teaches.
 He doesn't repeat mistakes.